 Day 3: Rip Groomers & Explore Town

 In the afternoon, explore the town.
-Vail’s villages are characterized by European-style architecture, complete with stone walkways, fountains and statues.
+Vail’s villages are characterized by European-style architecture, complete with stone walkways, fountains, and statues.
 Rent a pair of skates and take a spin at one of the town’s three ice rinks.
-Or find your perfect souvenir, whether cowboy boots, a t-shirt, jewelry or piece of art—the options are limitless.
+Or find your perfect souvenir, whether cowboy boots, a t-shirt, jewelry, or a piece of art—the options are limitless.

 “When the ski day is over, ice skating is a great way to spend an evening before or after dinner,” suggests Laurel.

 Day 4: Ski the Back Bowls & Blue Sky Basin

 With more than 3,000 acres in just the seven Back Bowls of Vail, skiers and riders have their day cut out for them.
 If you’re seeking steeps and cliffs, the smaller Tea Cup Bowl is a challenge, while Mongolia Bowl, located farthest away, often holds powder stashes late after storm cycles.
 China bowl offers the only groomed, intermediate runs in the back bowls.